Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Conclusions and Future Work

 This paper introduced a framework for volumetric mapping using depth completion with uncertainty.
 A core component of our pipeline is a new network architecture for jointly predicting missing depth and depth uncertainty based on images from commodity-grade RGB-D cameras in cluttered indoor environments.
 The probabilistic depth is used as an input for mapping to complement the raw depth images, allowing us to obtain more complete free space maps.

 We performed an ablation study to validate our network for depth completion with uncertainty.
-The complete system for mapping with probabilistic depth was evaluated with various trajectories using synthetic RGB-D data.
-We showed that our proposed approach using both raw and completed depth achieves the fastest discovery of correct free space without compromising on map accuracy.
-This property is crucial for robotic planning tasks, by ensuring safe and reliable navigation in obstacle-free regions.
-Further experiments validate the performance of our approach using real-world images.
+The integrated system for mapping with probabilistic depth was evaluated using synthetic RGB-D data.
+Our proposed approach using both raw and completed depth was shown to discover correct free space most rapidly without compromising map accuracy and safety in terms of false positive free space.
+This property is crucial for robotic planning in unknown environments.
+Further tests validate our approach using real-world images.

 One limitation is that our network completions are oversmoothed on depth discontinuities due to the high uncertainties present in these regions.
 Though our combined approach mitigates this issue by using raw depth data, in more complex environments, one could exploit the edge predictions available from training to preserve sharp boundaries.
 Another idea is to use recurrent networks to ensure consistency in depth prediction between consecutive images.
 Finally, we will extend our framework to active mapping problems.